esturcke/hcc-613-blog/content/project/data-gathering.md

 otherwise noted, the observations come from *The Spy Who Loved Me*, *Goldeneye* and *Skyfall*.

-Although James Bond seems to wear watching mainly for style, fitting his role as the gentleman, there are a number of times that he makes use of Q provisioned gadgets.
-Some of these can be found on Gear Patrol's [The Watches of James Bond](http://gearpatrol.com/2012/11/05/timekeeping-the-watches-of-james-bond/).
+James Bond seems to wear watching mainly for style, fitting his role as the gentleman.
+In *Skyfall* he used his watch once, and that was to check the time.
+Over the 23 Bond films, however, there are a number of times that he makes use of Q provisioned watch gadgets.
+Some of these can be found on Gear Patrol's
+[The Watches of James Bond](http://gearpatrol.com/2012/11/05/timekeeping-the-watches-of-james-bond/).
 More details on the specific models—although with less emphasis on the gadgets—are listed on Dell Deaton's [JamesBondWatches.com](http://jamesbondwatches.com/).

 ## User Analysis